Table of Contents Show

 Should I consider battery life when choosing a laptop for architecture?

 Yes, since architects often work on-site or in meetings, long battery life is essential.
 Look for laptops that offer at least 6-8 hours of battery life under moderate to heavy use to ensure productivity throughout the workday.
+Just be aware that any laptop running active rendering will drain a battery in roughly 90 minutes regardless of its rated life.

 How crucial is portability for an architect’s laptop?